 "It's not what we signed up for- adopting a child that old," Frances said of Vladimir.
 "It will be harder for us.
 He will have bonding issues.
 But at least he'll have love and support, a chance he'll never have if he stays in that orphanage."

-The Pardus-Abbadessas, the Fenskes and the other waiting families have an ardent well-wisher in Ann Bates, a 41-year-old pediatric transport nurse from Bernville, Pennsylvania, who was one of the nine members of the Kyrgyz 65 able to complete her adoption last summer.
-Bates- a single mother now engaged to a long-time friend- says her 6-year-old daughter, Krystina, is developmentally delayed compared to other children her age, but is physically healthy and a joy to have around.
+The Pardus-Abbadessas, the Fenskes and the other waiting families have an ardent well-wisher in the person of Ann Bates, a 41-year-old pediatric transport nurse from Bernville, Pa., who was one of the nine members of the Kyrgyz 65 able to complete her adoption last summer.
+Bates- a single mother now engaged to a long-time friend- says her 6-year-old daughter, Krystina, is developmentally delayed compared to other children her age, but is physically healthy and a joy to have around the house.

-Bates also adopted a boy from Russia in 2010, and considers herself lucky, given the ban imposed by Russia in December.
+Bates also adopted a boy from Russia in 2010, and considers herself lucky, given that Russia in December banned further adoptions by Americans in retaliation for a U.S. law targeting alleged Russian human-rights violators.

 Bates remains in touch with the families still waiting for Kyrgyz adoptions and yearns for their success.